-Students who have a medical or religious reason to request an exemption may do so by completing the religious exemption or medical exemption request form and submitting it to Student Services for the Assistant Dean of each program to review.
+Students who have a medical or religious reason to request an exemption may do so by completing the religious exemption or medical exemption request form and submitting it to the Office of Student Services for the Assistant Dean of each program to review.
 The School of Nursing has final approval of all exemptions.
-Students required to attend a clinical maybe required to submit additional documentation to that clinical site and exemption approval may be up to that site.
+Students required to attend a clinical may be required to submit additional documentation to that clinical site and exemption approval may be determined by that site.
 Medical or religious exemptions may preclude students from completing their clinical experiences at certain sites.

-Please send this request to SON_StudentCompliance@dm.duke.edu or fax to 919-681-0715.
+Requests for exemption should be send to SON_StudentCompliance@dm.duke.edu or by fax to 919-681-0715.
 All requests for exemptions will be reviewed and all decisions will be communicated directly to the requestor.